-“Thank goodness the doctor at Sutter knew to send her to Dr. Greenhalgh at Shriners [Hospitals for Children — Northern California],” said Lucy’s father Neal.
-“I was deployed to South West Asia at the time.
+“Thank goodness the doctor at Sutter knew to send her to Dr. Greenhalgh at Shriners [Hospital],” said Lucy’s father, Neal.
+“I was deployed to Southwest Asia at the time.
 When I arrived, a nurse referenced a book he had written on the syndrome, and then I met him, and his professionalism and calmness was beyond reassuring.
 I knew she was in good hands.”

-From the moment they walked in the door, Neal and his wife Kristin knew their daughter was in the right place.
-Dr. Greenhalgh, having published extensive research studies in academic journals on treatment for the rare (1 in 10 million) SJS, put a comprehensive care plan in place.
+From the moment they walked in the door, Neal and his wife, Kristin, knew their daughter was in the right place.
+Dr. Greenhalgh, having published extensive research studies in academic journals on treatment for the extremely rare SJS, put a comprehensive care plan in place.
 Intensive care unit nurses stood by her bedside around the clock, braiding her hair in between bandage changes and engaging in meaningful conversations with her emotionally exhausted parents.
 Physical therapists remained poised and focused on a full recovery after every procedure.
-The Northern California Shriners Hospital multidisciplinary burn care model saved Lucy’s life and gave comfort to Lucy’s parents.
+The Northern California Shriners Hospital multidisciplinary burn care model saved Lucy’s life and gave comfort to her parents.

 “If we are talking about the care she received in terms of the game of chess, when I was scared and only ready to move a pawn, Shriners was ready to go check mate on the syndrome and give Lucy a full recovery,” said Neal.

 Lucy spent 28 days in the burn unit and was healthy enough to make it home for the holidays.
-The burn unit at Shriners Hospitals for Children – Northern California provided the life-changing care she needed to save her life and her eyesight.
+The burn team at Shriners Hospitals for Children — Northern California provided the care she needed to save her life and her eyesight.

 “Lucy isn’t just alive today because of Shriners Hospitals for Children, she sees because of them,” said Neal.